PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 The dazzling morning sun spared the eye no mercy: the giant apple core was looking far from adequate.
 Tom realised her expectations had been wrong.

 The house door opened quietly behind her, Tom looked round.
 It was the oldest and biggest of the brothers, Kim.
-Relaxing, Tom looked back at the apple.
-Kim joined her.
+He joined her.

 “You’re up early?”
-Kim queried.
+Kim asked.

-“Yes,” replied Tom.

 Tom wanted to tell Kim of her plan to head to the village and sell the pips.
-At the same time she was hoping to keep it a secret.
+At the same time she did not want to risk an arguement.
+She met his eyes during the process of not answering him, then looked back towards the apple.

 “What you doin’?”
 Kim asked.

 Tom heard the accusation in the question.
 She braced her upper body and relaxed her legs, shifting her weight between her feet, ready to flinch.
 “I’m going to the village.”
-Tom replied, nonchalantly.
+Tom replied reluctantly

 Nothing happened.
 Nothing happened for too long.
-Very quickly several more possible outcomes sprung to Tom’s mind; she was prepared to dodge them all.
+Very quickly several possible outcomes sprung to Tom’s mind; she was prepared to dodge.
 But no, still nothing happened.
 Tom chanced a gauging, sidelong glance towards Kim.

 Kim walked a few steps then stopped to pick up a choice stick:  a sturdy branch used the previous day by her brothers in a high spirited game.
 It was almost as tall as Tom.
 Kim held it like a staff vertically, its base on the floor.